Truth or fiction?

 Understanding senior health realities

 In discussions about senior health, one of the first statistics often focused on is the trend of longer life expectancies among Canadians (currently age 79 for males and age 83 for females, with the national average sitting at approximately 82 — which is up from age 77 in 2002, for example).7 And while the likelihood of greater longevity itself is very relevant, it’s also important for individuals to dissect what that may mean when applied to their personal situation and the impact it may have on their plans and goals.
 In other words, beyond planning overall for a longer lifespan, what challenges or changes might take place during those years that need to be accounted for in planning?
-“One of the first things individuals need to consider is not just the fact that they may live longer, but that they may not live a healthy life for longer,” notes Leanne Kaufman, Head of RBC Estate & Trust Services.
+“One of the first things individuals need to consider is not just the fact that they may live longer, but that they may not live a healthy life for longer,” notes Leanne Kaufman, Head of RBC Royal Trust.
 “When it comes to those later years, there seems to be a substantial gap between living and living healthy, and the costs associated with that.
 So beyond age from a numbers standpoint, it becomes about building a better awareness as to what those years may entail from a health perspective,” Kaufman explains.

 In looking at cognitive health realities, for example, dementia is currently the most significant cause of disability among Canadians older than 65, affecting 20 percent of adults by age 80 and more than 40 percent by age 90.8 When it comes to physical health, research shows some 88 percent of older adults aren’t active enough, and four out of five adults over 65 have at least one chronic condition.9 Now, while statistics such as these may seem discouraging, the important thing to remember is that many risk factors of age-related health issues are modifiable and there are steps you can take to combat many health conditions.
 With this in mind, many individuals — of all ages — stand to benefit from first thinking about aging more holistically and then adopting a twofold approach to longevity: doing everything possible to make health and wellness a priority in life, and at the same time pairing that with appropriate plans as a means to account for any potential health eventualities.